The 10 Worst Places To Live In Louisiana For 2021

 • Health insurance

-We then ranked each city from 1 to 60 for all the criteria with a #1 ranking being the worst for the particular criteria.
+We then ranked each city from 1 to 58 for all the criteria, with a #1 ranking being the worst for the particular criteria.

-Finally, we ranked every city on the “Worst Place To Live Score” with the lowest score being the worst city in Louisiana — Bogalusa.
-Read on for a detailed look at the 10 worst cities in Louisiana.
-You can download the data here.
+Finally, we ranked every city on the “Worst Place To Live Score,” with the lowest score being the worst city in Louisiana — Bogalusa.
+Read on for a detailed look at the ten worst cities in Louisiana.
+This article is an opinion based on facts meant as infotainment.
+We updated this article for 2024.
+This list is our tenth time ranking the worst places to live in Louisiana.

-If you’re looking at areas in Louisiana with the worst economic situations, where there’s higher than average crime, and not a lot to do, this is an accurate list.
+If you’re looking at areas in Louisiana with the worst economic situations, where there’s higher than average crime and little to do, this is an accurate list.

 If you’re curious enough, here are the best cities to live in Louisiana: